Thijmeeee/Enabling-trust-with-DLT-technologies/production/PRODUCTION_PLAN.md

 ## 5. Deployment Guide: Docker Strategy

-**Motivation**: We use Docker to isolate our dependencies (Node.js version, Caddy version) from the host VM.
+We use Docker to isolate our dependencies (Node.js version, Caddy version) from the host VM.
 This prevents "pollution" of the School VM and makes the system easy to start/stop/clean.

 ### 5.1 Instructions
 (Detailed implementation logic is in **[PRODUCTION_CODE.md](./PRODUCTION_CODE.md)**)